The Sutra Teachings

 Renunciation

-So what we need to develop then is what’s called “renunciation.”
+What we need to develop is what’s called “renunciation.”
 That’s this determination to be free.
 To be free of what?
-The first and second noble truths – suffering and its causes.
+The first and second noble truths: suffering and its causes.
 What is that referring to?
-That’s referring to these confusing appearances and my belief that they correspond to reality and all the disturbing emotions that come from that belief, like: “Oh, I’m afraid” or “Oh, this appears so wonderful.
-I have to have it,” etc. So determination to be free.
-“I’ve got to be free of this.
+That’s referring to these confusing appearances and our belief that they correspond to reality and all the disturbing emotions that come from that belief, like: “Oh, I’m afraid,” or “Oh, this appears so wonderful.
+I have to have it.”
+It’s the determination to be free: “I’ve got to be free of this.
 This is horrible.”

-Not only is it horrible – it’s completely boring.
+Not only is it horrible, it’s completely boring.
 If this renunciation is on the basis of anger – “Oh, it’s so stupid.
 I’m so stupid for believing this” – it doesn’t work.
 All right?
 Because that’s still a disturbing emotion.
-What you have to develop is just complete boredom: “This is so boring.
+What we have to develop is just complete boredom: “This is so boring.
 It just goes on and on beginninglessly.
 Enough already.”
 This is actually the emotional state that helps us to develop this renunciation.

-It’s like if you’re into drugs or alcohol, and you’ve been taking it for so long.
-If you want to get out of it because you’re angry with yourself – “Oh, I’m so stupid for doing this,” etc. – then even if you give it up, you’re always afraid that you’re going to get back into it, because there’s fear mixed with this anger.
-But to really be able to give it up, you have to find it so boring.
+It’s like if we’re into drugs or alcohol, and we’ve been doing it for so long.
+If we want to get out of it because we’re angry with ourselves – “Oh, I’m so stupid for doing this,” – then even if we give it up, we’re always afraid that we’re going to get back into it because there’s fear mixed with this anger.
+To really be able to give it up, we have to find it so boring.
 “It’s always the same.
 Each time I get drunk, each time I get high, it’s the same.
 Boring!”
-And then you say, “Enough already.”
-Then you have a much less disturbed state of mind.
+Then, we say, “Enough already.”
+Then, we have a much less disturbed state of mind.
 This is very important.

 The Three Higher Trainings

-So okay, we want to get out.
+So, we want to get out.
 How do we get out?
 We have to get rid of karma, this compulsiveness in our behavior.
-To do that we have to get rid of our disturbing emotions that drive it.
-And to get rid of that, we have to get rid of our unawareness, or ignorance.
-And to stay with that awareness, that understanding, we need concentration.
-And to be able to have concentration, which means to avoid being dull and avoid our mind wandering all over the place, we need discipline.
-And we gain that discipline from ethical behavior, restraining ourselves from destructive actions of body, speech, and mind.
-So first using this discipline, concentration, and understanding.
-Then we have to get rid of the first level of this confusion, and that’s the confusion about how we ourselves exist, we and others.
-And if we can break through that, then we gain liberation, liberation from uncontrollably recurring rebirth.
+To do that, we have to get rid of our disturbing emotions that drive it, and to get rid of that, we have to get rid of our unawareness, or ignorance.
+Then, to stay with that awareness, that understanding, we need concentration.
+To be able to have concentration, which means to avoid being dull and avoid our mind wandering all over the place, we need discipline.
+We gain that discipline from ethical behavior, restraining ourselves from destructive actions of body, speech and mind.
+First, using this discipline, concentration and understanding, and then we have to get rid of the first level of this confusion, and that’s the confusion about how we and others exist.
+If we can break through that, then we gain liberation, liberation from uncontrollably recurring rebirth.

 Bodhichitta

-So we develop what’s called bodhichitta.
-Bodhichitta is based on love and compassion.
-Love, the wish for everybody to be happy and to have the causes for happiness, and compassion, the wish for everybody to be free of suffering and its causes.
-But bodhichitta is not love and compassion.
+We develop what’s called bodhichitta, which is based on love and compassion.
+Love is the wish for everybody to be happy and to have the causes for happiness, and compassion is the wish for everybody to be free of suffering and its causes.
+However, bodhichitta is not love and compassion.
 This is often some confusion that people have.
-They think when they’re meditating on compassion they’re actually meditating on bodhichitta.
-It’s not the same.
+They think when they’re meditating on compassion, they’re actually meditating on bodhichitta.
+They’re not the same.
 Bodhichitta, what is it aimed at?
 What are we focusing on?
-We’re focusing on our own individual enlightenment, not Buddha Shakyamuni’s enlightenment, not enlightenment in general, but our own individual enlightenment, which has not yet happened but which can happen on the basis of Buddha-nature, the pure nature of our minds.
-Okay.
-So now this is what we’re focused on with two intentions – to attain it so that it’s presently happening, not not-yet-happening, and to benefit all beings by means of that.
+We’re focusing on our own individual enlightenment, not Buddha Shakyamuni’s enlightenment, not enlightenment in general, but our own individual enlightenment, which has not yet happened but can happen on the basis of Buddha-nature, the pure nature of our minds.
+This is what we’re focused on with two intentions – to attain it so that it’s presently happening, not not-yet-happening, and to benefit all beings by means of that.

 Tantra

-How do you focus on your own individual not-yet-happening enlightenment?
-You have to represent it by something.
+How do we focus on our own individual not-yet-happening enlightenment?
+We have to represent it by something.
 Buddhas don’t just have a mind.
 It’s not just Dharmakaya.
 A Buddha has physical appearances and communicates (speech).
-So we can represent our not-yet-happening enlightenment with a figure that’s visualized in front of us that can appear in the form of Buddha Shakyamuni or Guru Rinpoche – there are many, many other forms it can appear in that could represent this – but remember we’re not trying to attain their enlightenment; we’re trying to attain our own enlightenment.
+We can represent our not-yet-happening enlightenment with a figure that’s visualized in front of us that can appear in the form of Buddha Shakyamuni or Guru Rinpoche – there are many, many other forms it can appear in that could represent this – but remember, we’re not trying to attain their enlightenment; we’re trying to attain our own enlightenment.

-In order to become a Buddha, we have to achieve this mind, body, and speech ourselves.
-So here’s where tantra comes in.
+In order to become a Buddha, we have to achieve this mind, body and speech ourselves, so here’s where tantra comes in.
 Rather than representing our not-yet-happening enlightenment by a figure in front of us, that figure comes into us, dissolves, and we take on the form of this Buddha-figure.
 Right?
 This could be one of thousands of different forms.
-Buddhas can appear as anything.
-So we can appear as Guru Rinpoche, we can appear as Manjushri, as Chenrezig, any yidam.
-All these arms and legs and so on are just to help us keep in mind what they represent.
-You know, like the six paramitas, these far-reaching attitudes – generosity, discipline, patience, etc. There are many, many things they can represent.
+Buddhas can appear as anything, so we can appear as Guru Rinpoche, or we can appear as Manjushri, as Chenrezig, any yidam.
+All these arms and legs and so on are just to help us keep in mind what they represent, like the six paramitas, these far-reaching attitudes – generosity, discipline, patience, etc. There are many, many things they can represent.
 As a Buddha, we would need to have all of these simultaneously because these are all the qualities of rigpa.
 Rigpa has all of these.
 Rigpa has all these good qualities.

-So it is impossible to practice tantra properly without bodhichitta, because the figure that we are imagining ourselves to appear as represents my not-yet-happening enlightenment, which I am imagining that I have now in order to more quickly attain that.
-And we imagine that with mantras our speech is like that of a Buddha.
-And we imagine lights going outwards and benefiting all beings the way that a Buddha does (Buddha activity).
-And it’s very important to understand that this appearance is an appearance coming from rigpa, from pure awareness.
-And even though in my present, confused state it might not appear like that – it might appear as something solid – it’s not.
+It is impossible to practice tantra properly without bodhichitta because the figure that we are imagining ourselves to appear as represents our not-yet-happening enlightenment, which we are imagining that we have now in order to more quickly attain that.
+We imagine that with mantras, our speech is like that of a Buddha.
+We imagine lights going outwards and benefiting all beings the way that a Buddha does (Buddha activity).
+It’s very important to understand that this appearance is an appearance coming from rigpa, from pure awareness.
+Even though in our present, confused state, it might not appear like that – it might appear as something solid – it’s not.
 If we believe it’s really solid, then we’re no better than some crazy person thinking they’re Napoleon or Cleopatra.

-So renunciation – we’re renouncing the ordinary level of appearance that my mind creates out of confusion.
-And we have bodhichitta; we are aiming for this not-yet-happening enlightenment represented by this figure that I appear as.
-And voidness, that these confusing appearances don’t correspond to reality; an actual referent is absent, never was there.
-And this pure awareness itself is devoid of all these confusing levels of mind.
+Renunciation, we’re renouncing the ordinary level of appearance that our mind creates out of confusion, and we have bodhichitta; we are aiming for this not-yet-happening enlightenment represented by this figure that we appear as.
+Then voidness, that these confusing appearances don’t correspond to reality; an actual referent is absent, never was there.
+This pure awareness itself is devoid of all these confusing levels of mind.
 That’s basically what we’re doing in tantra.

-Now, in order to be able to cut through this confusion, we have to not only understand the so-called common preliminaries that I’ve just explained – common in the sense that it’s shared between sutra and tantra – but we need to build up a tremendous amount of positive force and at least provisionally clear away some of the negative force.
-And that is done with the ngondro (sngon-’gro) – the preliminary practices of prostration, Vajrasattva, etc. – and then an empowerment, or initiation, which is to activate and stimulate the Buddha-nature potentials, and then keeping very, very strictly the vows – bodhisattva and tantric vows – and doing the various practices of tantra.
+In order to be able to cut through this confusion, we have to not only understand the so-called common preliminaries that I’ve just explained – common in the sense that they’re shared between sutra and tantra – but we need to build up a tremendous amount of positive force and, at least provisionally, clear away some of the negative force.
+That is done with the ngondro (sngon-’gro) – the preliminary practices of prostration, Vajrasattva, etc. – and then an empowerment, or initiation, to activate and stimulate the Buddha-nature potentials, and then keeping very, very strictly the vows – bodhisattva and tantric vows – and doing the various practices of tantra.

 The Nine Vehicles

 We hear about different levels of tantra practice.
-And in general in Nyingma we speak of nine vehicles.
-What does vehicle mean?
+In general, in Nyingma, we speak of nine vehicles.
+What does “vehicle” mean?
 It’s a vehicle of mind; it is a level of working with the mind to bring us somewhere, like a vehicle.
-Of these nine, the first three are dealing with basic sutra level, and then there are six tantra levels.
+Of these nine, the first three are dealing with the basic sutra level, and then there are six tantra levels.

 The Sutra Vehicles

-So in terms of sutra we have what’s called the shravaka, pratyekabuddha, and bodhisattva vehicles.
+In terms of sutra, we have what’s called the shravaka, pratyekabuddha and bodhisattva vehicles.

 The Shravaka Vehicle

 A shravaka is a “listener” to the teachings.
-These are people who either listened directly to Buddha or to teachers who followed Buddha.
-And they are aiming for their own liberation from uncontrollably recurring rebirth, samsara.
-And this is a small vehicle, or modest vehicle – that’s the word Hinayana – because the goal is modest; it’s for their own liberation.
-Of course they develop love and compassion – you can’t achieve anything without love and compassion – so we shouldn’t think that they don’t have that, and we shouldn’t think that they’re selfish either.
+These are people who either listened directly to Buddha or to teachers who followed Buddha; they are aiming for their own liberation from uncontrollably recurring rebirth, samsara.
+This is a small vehicle, or modest vehicle – that’s the word Hinayana – because the goal is modest; it’s for their own liberation.
+Of course, they develop love and compassion – we can’t achieve anything without love and compassion – so we shouldn’t think that they don’t have that, and we shouldn’t think that they’re selfish either.
 It’s just that their goal is small, just their own liberation.
-So what they need to overcome for that is the confusion about how they themselves exist.
+What they need to overcome for that is the confusion about how they themselves exist.

 The Pratyekabuddha Vehicle